 You have an electromechanical meter if it has four dials instead of a digital numerical display.
 It looks more complicated than a digital meter because its dials move in opposite directions (two moving clockwise and the other two moving counter-clockwise).

-But it's actually easy to read.
-Simply take note of the number that each dial is pointing at, beginning from the rightmost dial to the leftmost dial.
+- Simply take note of the number that each dial is pointing at, beginning from the rightmost dial to the leftmost dial.

-Record your reading this month and subtract it from your reading for the following month.
 The resulting kWh may not match the actual kWh reflected on your next Meralco bill (as Meralco's meter reading date may be different from yours), but it at least gives you an estimate of your monthly power consumption.

-How to Compute Meralco Bill
+How to Compute Your Meralco Bill

 Many factors affect electricity prices, and they change from time to time.
-Also, the monthly bill consists of several electricity charges that Meralco calculates using various percentages.
+Also, your monthly bill consists of several electricity charges that Meralco calculates using various percentages.
 A Meralco bill might be too complicated for an average consumer to comprehend.

-So if you're trying to figure out how to compute Meralco bill, know that it's impossible to do on your own.
+So if you're trying to figure out how to compute your Meralco bill, know that it's impossible to do on your own.
 You won't know in advance the exact amount to pay for a particular month until your bill arrives.

 How to Compute Electric Consumption in the Philippines